• Home

 Name of Debt – Identify the debt by giving it a name.
 If this is an Amazon credit card, write down Amazon.
 If it’s a Citi Bank, then write down the name.
 A name that you can associate the account with instead of Visa or Master Card.
 Doing this will be confusing if you more than one Visa card.

-Starting Balance – When you decide to start tackling your finances and create a budget binder, use the current starting balance down.
+Starting Balance – When you decide to start tackling your finances and create a budget binder, use the current starting balance.

 Debt Priority – Remember the Debt Priority Sheet we mentioned earlier?
-Debt was written down by priority and on the left side of the page you saw numbers.
-This is where the priority number is going to go.
+Debt was written down by priority, and on the left side of the page, you saw numbers.
+So this is where the priority number is going to go.

-Goal Payoff Date – When you created your plan to attack your debt, if you decided on a payoff date write it down.
+Goal Payoff Date – When you created your plan to attack your debt, write it down if you decided on a payoff date.

 How to use the Saving Log printable

 The Saving Log printable is used to store all your savings accounts.
-Write down your saving accounts, money earning app account, any account that you use to save money.
+Write down your saving accounts, money earning app account, and any account you use to save money.

 Use this sheet to keep track of all your saving accounts.

-Our budget binder is a great tool to help you keep stay on task when it comes to your finances.
+Our budget binder is a great tool to help you keep stay on task regarding your finances.

 How to Use the Monthly Budgeting Printables